richie-p-meyer/ml_churn_pipeline/readme.md

 python part3.ipynb   # or open in JupyterLab / VS Code

 ### 4️⃣ View artifacts
-All outputs (metrics, figures, reports) are stored under:
+All outputs (metrics, figures, reports) are stored in artifacts folder